Elliptic curve primality: Atkin–Morain elliptic curve primality test (ECPP)

 In a 1993 paper, Atkin and Morain described an algorithm ECPP which avoided the trouble of relying on a cumbersome point counting algorithm (Schoof's).
 The algorithm still relies on the proposition stated above, but rather than randomly generating elliptic curves and searching for a proper m, their idea was to construct a curve E where the number of points is easy to compute.
 Complex multiplication is key in the construction of the curve.

 Now, given an N for which primality needs to be proven we need to find a suitable m and q, just as in the Goldwasser–Kilian test, that will fulfill the proposition and prove the primality of N. (Of course, a point P and the curve itself, E, must also be found.)

 ECPP uses complex multiplication to construct the curve E, doing so in a way that allows for m (the number of points on E) to be easily computed.
 We will now describe this method:

-Utilization of complex multiplication requires a negative discriminant, D, such that D can be written as the product of two elements $D = \pi \bar{\pi}$, or completely equivalently, we can write the equation:
+Utilization of complex multiplication requires a negative discriminant, D, such that N can be written as the product of two elements $N = \pi \bar{\pi}$, or completely equivalently, we can write the equation: